 They divide an image into blocks, attempt to predict the block from previously encoded pixels, and then transform the block into the frequency domain, and quantize it.

 All of these steps create specific artifacts, which the Beamr quality measure is trained to detect and measure.
-So instead of looking for general deformations, such as out of focus images, missing pixels etc. which is what the more general quality measures do, we look exactly for what we need: Artifacts that were created by the video encoder.
+So instead of looking for general deformations, such as out of focus images, missing pixels etc. which is what general quality measures do, in contrast, we look for artifacts that were created by the video encoder.

 This means that our quality measure is tightly focused and extremely efficient, and as a result, the CPU requirements of our quality measure are much lower than quality measures that try to model the Human Visual System (HVS).

 Beamr Quality Measure and the Human Visual System

 After years of developing our quality measure, we put it to the test, under the strict requirements of ITU BT-500, which is an international standard for testing image quality.
 We were happy to find that the correlation of our quality measure with subjective (human) results was extremely high.

 When the testing was complete, we felt certain this revolutionary quality measure was ready for the task of accurately comparing two images for similarity, from a human point of view.